 Gourmet Market is in the basement of Siam Paragon mall, which is next to Siam sky train station.

 Foodland – My favorite small supermarket in Bangkok also has a small but good selection of imported wines.
-Australian wine starts at around $8 a bottle, with French and American wines between $10 and $15.
+Australian wine starts at around 350 baht a bottle here, with an average French or American wine between 500 and 800 baht.

 Foodland is a nice place to buy a bottle of wine because the food they sell at the delicatessen and in the produce section is also incredibly fresh.
 So you can buy a nice bottle of wine, plus some wonderful food and cook up a quick romantic dinner for someone special.